Awesome-XV/Bionic-Reader/bionic_readme.md

 ### Common Questions

 **Q: Why doesn't it work on some websites?**
-A: Some sites use complex layouts or security restrictions.
+A: Some sites use complex layouts or security restrictions that don't allow for the extesnion to read.
 Try refreshing or check if it's a restricted page type.

 **Q: Can I adjust the bolding amount?**
 A: Currently uses smart defaults based on word length.
 Future versions may include customization.